Monoclonal antibodyFDA-approvedFirst-line

 Efficacy

-Studies show that around 20% of patients achieved an objective response, with a median overall survival of approximately 11.4 months.
+In clinical trials, around 45% of patients achieved an objective response, with median overall survival of approximately 11.4 months.

 Side effects